What do the Database's filters mean?

 Knowing what the Database's filters mean definitely helps you use them to your advantage, enabling you to drill down your search results.
 So let's get to it! :)

-By clicking on one of the circular flags, for either the US, Canada, Germany, France or the UK, you will bring up search results that are specific to that market.
+By clicking on the down arrow to the right of the US flag (the default setting for Marketplace), you will see the other Marketplace options: Canada, Germany, France or the UK; checking the circle to the left of your country of choice will bring up search results that are specific to that market.

 The next option is 'Categories'.

-And you're not limited to choosing just one...the Database allows you to search for products in as many as all of the parent categories Jungle Scout supports, or as few as just one.
-It's completely up to you!
+And you're not limited to one category...the Database allows you to search for products in as many of the parent categories Jungle Scout supports as you want.
+It's completely up to you! :)

 After you've chosen which categories you want to search, you're left with these filters to choose from (you can also click on the orange circle with the 'i' inside, to see what each filter means: